-Caution: If you intend to use a job description as evidence of essential functions, you should prepare it before advertising or interviewing for the position.
+Caution: If you intend to use a job description as evidence of essential functions, it must be prepared before advertising or interviewing for the position.

-According to the EEOC, a job description prepared after an alleged discrimination action can’t be used as evidence.
-Also, when determining essential functions, keep in mind that you must concentrate on the result of the function, rather than the manner in which it’s performed.
-If, for example, a job requires having access to a computer for input and retrieval, it’s not essential that the person use an ordinary keyboard to enter data or visually read the information on the screen.
+According to the EEOC, a job description prepared after an alleged discrimination action cannot be used as evidence.
+Also, when determining essential functions, keep in mind that you must concentrate on the result of the function, rather than the manner in which it is performed.
+If, for example, a job requires having access to a computer for input and retrieval, it is not essential that the person use an ordinary keyboard to enter data or visually read the information on the screen.
 Adaptive devices would enable the person to perform the functions differently but with the same results.